In what ways do specialist orthodontists stand out against dentists?6th December 2019

 Both dentists and orthodontists share the optimum goal of improving the oral health and aesthetic appearance of your smile.

-Although some dentists will go straight into practicing as soon as they graduate from dentistry school, some choose to further their study in order to qualify as an orthodontist.
+Although some dentists will go straight into practising as soon as they graduate from dental school, some choose to further their studies in order to qualify as an orthodontist.

-Orthodontists are skilled in how to move teeth and fix facial abnormalities, whereas a dentist is more specifically focused on keeping your mouth clean and healthy.
+Orthodontists are skilled in how to move teeth and fixing facial abnormalities, whereas a dentist is more specifically focused on keeping your mouth clean and healthy.

 Dentists almost play the role of mediator, as they can carry out check-ups on teeth, provide care for minor oral issues, and refer you to qualified orthodontists when the task is beyond their ability.

-Dentists encourage and inform patients how to keep good oral hygiene and provide services related to:
+Dentists encourage and inform patients on how to keep good oral hygiene and provide services related to:

 - General check-ups / Tooth decay

 - Veneers / Teeth whitening